-On the flip side, our data reveals an inverse correlation between service and support maturity, and issues with team turnover.
-We asked respondents to describe the turnover rate within the service and support organization, and the majority

-(60%) of Champions stated turnover is not at all problematic, 3.8x the incidence among Starters (16%) (see Figure 14).
-The implication is that by giving staff the tools they need to perform their jobs, in addition to appropriately training and staffing them, Champions struggle less with retention.
+On the flip side, our data reveals an inverse correlation between service and support maturity, and problems with team turnover.
+We asked respondents to describe the turnover rate within the service and support organisation, and the majority (60%) of champions stated that turnover is not at all problematic, 3.8x the incidence among starters (16%) (see Figure 14).
+The implication is that by giving staff the tools they need to perform their jobs, in addition to appropriately training and staffing them, champions struggle less with retention.

 Figure 14.
-Measuring Pain Associated with Agent Turnover
+Measuring the pain associated with agent turnover